dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 Often you can diagnose emulator problems by viewing the Device Manager logs.
 These logs are written to the following location: _%userprofile%\\AppData\\Local\\Xamarin\\Logs\\16.0_.

 You can view each _DeviceManager.log_ file by using a text editor such as Notepad.
-The following example log entry indicates that HAXM was not found on the computer:
+The following example log entry indicates that HAXM wasn't found on the computer:

 ```cmd
 Component Intel x86 Emulator Accelerator (HAXM installer) r6.2.1 [Extra: (Intel Corporation)] not present on the system